-I do not understand at all
+I Do Not Understand at All

 “First off, he states: ‘Florida intentionally chose to shift the state and local tax burden onto the shoulders of the lowest wage earners in order to make it more attractive for retirees to move here.’
 We have never had a state income tax in Florida – so how has that shifted?

-“David also writes, ‘The bottom 20%, those making less than $18,700 a year, pay 12.7% of their income in state and local taxes.
-The top 1% of income earners in Florida pay only 2.3% of their income in state and local taxes.’
+“David also writes, ‘The bottom 20 percent, those making less than $18,700 a year, pay 12.7 percent of their income in state and local taxes.
+The top 1 percent of income earners in Florida pay only 2.3 percent of their income in state and local taxes.’
 I do not understand this at all – again, we do not pay state income tax.
 K.”

 Thank you, K., for your note.
 We have the best readers in America.
 It’s so nice to have polite, thoughtful questions from our readers.